Tertiary education in New Zealand: Colleges of education

 The name 'College of Education' is protected by Act of Parliament.
 (Previously the name 'Teachers' College' was protected.)
 Only universities and standalone colleges of education may use this title.
 Thus, privately owned institutions that are not listed in Acts and that provide teacher education such as the Bethlehem Institute (Tauranga) and New Zealand Graduate School of Education (Christchurch) must use alternative names.

-Below is a partial list of historical or existing colleges—specifically those listed in Acts of Parliament as public (Crown-owned) teacher education providers: